As a Worcester student you have a range of options to study abroad on exchange at one of our international partner universities.

 What will I be responsible for in preparation for and during my mobility period?

-Speak to the Exchange & Study Abroad Coordinator and your course leader and/or Personal Academic Tutor about your plans
+Speak with the International Mobility Team and your course leader and/or Personal Academic Tutor about your plans

 Purchase your own health insurance for non-emergency and routine purposes

 Check your e-mail regularly, as all vital information will be shared with you by email